As Abra grows so does our user base, with this growth comes users from all technical comfort levels.

 Protect your mobile device

-As the Abra wallet is a non-custodial wallet, we never have access to your funds.
-They are tied to your private keys, which are secured inside your Abra app.
+Your funds are tied to your private keys, which are secured inside your Abra app.
 Maintaining safe control of your phone/device is the first layer of defense.

 Secure your phone with a password.
 Remember that your phone is part of the security chain and it is what connects you to your crypto wallet.
 So create some defensible space around your phone and treat it like one part of the key to the vault where you store your cryptocurrency keys.